 With over 30 banks to choose from, opening a US bank account for a non-US citizen has never been easy.
 The safety and convenience features they provide is exceptional.
-It is a privilege that we should take advantage as non-US citizens.
+It’s a privilege that we should take advantage of as non-US citizens.

 What are the requirements to open a checking account with Bank of America?